Jesus Christ: Lamb of God?

 Another holiday coincides with Easter, a holiday that is deeply symbolic of Jesus’ atonement as well.
 That holiday is Passover.
-Christ ate the Passover meal with His disciples just before leaving for the Garden of Gethsemane, where His atonement began.
-The Last Supper was a Passover meal; its bread and wine were the bread and wine of Seder:
+Jesus ate the Passover meal with His disciples just before leaving for the Garden of Gethsemane, where His atonement began.
+The Last Supper was a Passover meal; its bread and wine were the bread and wine of Seder (the Passover ritual):

 And as they were eating, Jesus took bread, and blessed it, and break it, and gave it to the disciples, and said, Take, eat; this is my body.

 And he took the cup, and gave thanks, and gave it to them, saying, Drink ye all of it;

 For this is my blood of the new testament, which is shed for many for the remission of sins (Matthew 26:26-28).